 - Teachers have a professional responsibility to complete lesson plans (although these can come in various formats: see next point below).
 They should be maintained weekly and give evidence that content standards are being planned for and addressed through instruction.

 - Each teacher is required to keep a posted daily schedule in the classroom, easily located and comprehensible by students and classroom visitors.

 - An emergency set of lesson plans is to be submitted by every teacher, and kept on file in the main office.
-An alternative would be to create a digital lesson plan and share it with the Principal, Secretary, and Office Clerk.
+An alternative would be to create a digital lesson plan and share it with the Principal, Assistant Principal, Secretary, and Office Clerk.
 The lesson plans should include your daily schedule, classroom rules and procedures, discipline plan, any relevant student information, and any other helpful information.
 Please have Emergency Lesson Plans ready by October 1st.

 - Reading/Language Arts/ELD* – Two hours plus 30 minutes of writing of each school day will be spent on reading and language arts using the District Board-adopted McGraw Hill Wonders curriculum.
-Teachers will follow the pacing calendar and assessment schedule, which was developed by the grade-level Teams, throughout the year to help students make adequate progress toward mastery of grade-level standards.
+Teachers will follow the pacing calendar and assessment schedule, which was developed by the grade-level Teams, throughout the year to help students make adequate progress toward mastery of grade-level standards and which will help ensure alignment between the classroom, Intervention, RSP, and our parents.

 - Science and Social Studies – The Next Generation Science Standards and the History-Social Science Standards will be taught throughout the year using District Board-adopted materials and supplemental materials as appropriate.

 - *English Language Development – English learners will be taught ELD with the goal of having all students make a gain of at least one level a year on the ELPAC.
 Minimum 30 minutes per day of Designated ELD instruction, along with Integrated ELD instruction throughout the day.

-- Visual and Performing Arts – The arts will be integrated throughout each week, as appropriate, using the Visual and Performing Arts Standards.
-Music, Art, Dance, Theatre and Speech will also be taught during the week and may be offered as extended day classes, too.
+- Visual and Performing Arts – The arts will be integrated throughout each week, as appropriate, using the Visual and Performing Arts Grade Level Standards.